Nashville’s only abortion clinic suspends abortion services

 NASHVILLE, Tenn.
 (AP) — Women seeking abortions in Nashville will now have to travel hours outside the city after the only clinic offering abortions in the region has temporarily halted its services.

-Tereva Parham, a spokeswoman for Planned Parenthood of Tennessee and North Mississippi, confirmed Monday that the Nashville-based clinic stopped offering abortions last week but is still open for other health services.
+Tereva Parham, a spokeswoman for Planned Parenthood of Tennessee and North Mississippi, confirmed Monday the Nashville-based clinic stopped offering abortions last week but is still open for all other health services.

-Parham says the change is temporary to allow a “quality improvement” period at the clinic.
+“At this time, abortion services have been halted and we’re undergoing a period of quality improvement,” Parham said.

+It’s unknown how long abortion services will be suspended at the Nashville clinic and what specifically led to the suspension.
+Parham said a lack of abortion providers was part of the reason for the announcement and added the clinic hopes to resume abortion services soon.
 The change was first reported by The Tennessean.

-Parham said a lack of abortion providers is part of the reason for the announcement.

 Most Read Nation & World Stories